Command-line tools

 Configuring the Datamint settings

-command-line tool is useful for configuring the Datamint API key and URL,
+The datamint-config command-line tool is useful for configuring the Datamint API key and URL,

 consequently avoiding the need to manually pass them as arguments or environment variables to the other commands later.